MuninnDB

 Confidence float32 (0–1) Bayesian posterior.
 How reliable is this information?

 AccessCount uint32 Number of times retrieved.
-Affects Hebbian associations.
+Primary input to temporal priority scoring and Hebbian associations.

 Tags []string User-defined labels for filtering and grouping.